-According to statistics from the American Pet Products Association, people will collectively spend an estimated $69 billion on their pets this year, with $16 billion of that going towards vet care.
+According to statistics from the American Pet Products Association, people collectively spend an estimated $69 billion on their pets, with $16 billion of that going towards vet care.
 That’s an all-time high.

 In fact, taking a pet to the vet is one of the biggest expenses owners face, with only food and supplies costing more.